 Credit: The NCCAOM has designated this distance online education course with 12.5 Professional Development Activity (PDA) points

-Acupuncturists will learn how they fit within the model of providing comprehensive palliative care to cancer patients and will be given guidelines on how to treat the acute and chronic symptoms of the side effects that result from this disease.
-This condensed course is open to clinicians who have completed our Acupuncture for the Cancer Patient program.
+In this condensed version of Fundamentals of Oncology Acupuncture, acupuncturists will learn how they fit within the model of providing comprehensive palliative care to cancer patients and will be given guidelines on how to treat the acute and chronic symptoms of the side effects that result from this disease.

 Credit: The NCCAOM has designated this distance online education course with 4 PDA points